-As posted in the Schedule of Courses "Textbooks and Supplemental Materials" a laptop with working webcam (camera) is required for the course.
+As posted in the Schedule of Courses "Textbooks and Supplemental Materials" a laptop is required for the course.
 Click on the following link for MSU's laptop requirement.
-There are relatively inexpensive (some under \$50) web cams available if your laptop does not have one.
-Access to a high speed internet connection is required for course website use and for Zoom meetings.
+You will NOT need a working webcam for this course.
+Access to a high speed internet connection is required for course website use.